steveseguin/StageTEN-Guides/README.md

 https://youtu.be/ZWJAFaJ3n28

-### Coupon code
+### Promo code

-While it may not be available forever, currently there is a 20% off code for Stage TEN.
+While it may not be available forever, currently there is a 20% off coupon code for Stage TEN.
 It is: VDONINJA

 ## Support